 AMSTERDAM (Reuters) - Heavy snow and strong winds caused more than 100 flight cancellations at Amsterdam’s international airport on Friday.

-The Dutch Meteorological Institute said 10-15 centimeters of snow was expected in the Netherlands.
+The Dutch Meteorological Institute said 10-15 centimetres of snow was expected in the Netherlands.

-Flights were canceled from the Dutch capital to cities in Britain, Germany, France and Denmark and the Czech Republic.
+Flights were cancelled from the Dutch capital to cities in Britain, Germany, France and Denmark and the Czech Republic.
 Many other flights were delayed because of the bad weather.